Mark-Clegg/Elf-Cube/README.md

 Plugs into a standard breadboard and connects to the backplane via a short ribbon cable, extending the system bus for prototyping activities.

 # Software
-Currently the Elf^3 Backplane and Processor Card has been tested with the Idiot4 monitor assmebled ORG'd at 0000h, using EF4 with EFHI=0 and Q=1
+Currently the Elf^3 Backplane and Processor Card has been tested with the Idiot4 monitor assembled ORG'd at 0000h, using EF4 with EFHI=0 and Q=1